To submit a session, please click here.

 Maximum Number of Presenters: 2

-Scheduling: Proposals accepted will be scheduled as part of the main conference on Thursday, October 24 between 1:30 – 3:30 p.m.
+Scheduling: Proposals accepted will be scheduled on Thursday, October 30 between 2:30 – 3:45 p.m.

 Innovation Demos are formal presentations that show how to use or apply an innovative strategy, technology tool, or concept pertinent to strengthening STEM technician education.
 The proposal should describe how the presenter will walk attendees through a clear, step-by-step explanation of the strategy, concept, or tool; its strengths, and weaknesses; and how it can best be applied or implemented.
 Presenters should have proven practice on the strategies, concepts, or technology tools they are presenting and be able to share key take-aways.